Seiza: Difficulties

 Sometimes stools are provided for elderly or injured people even when others are expected to sit seiza-style.
-It is advisable, particularly in formal situations, to at least try to sit seiza-style.
+It is recommended, particularly in formal situations, to at least try to sit seiza-style.
 Non-Japanese who have not grown up sitting in this posture may, however, have difficulty assuming it at all.
 Those unfamiliar with seiza will likely find that maintaining it for more than a minute or two tends to lead to paresthesia, whereby the compression of the nerves causes a loss of their blood flow, with the accompanying "pins and needles" feeling, followed by painful burning sensations, and then eventually complete numbness in the legs.
 However, the physical discomfort lessens with experience as the circulation of the blood improves.
 Experienced seiza practitioners can maintain the posture for forty minutes or more with minimal discomfort.
 Certain knee problems are made worse when assuming this position, specifically Osgood-Schlatter disease.

 Special seiza stools are available in Japan.
 They are folding stools, small enough to be carried in a handbag, which are placed between the feet and on which one rests the buttocks when sitting seiza-style.
 They allow one to maintain the appearance of sitting seiza while discreetly taking pressure off the heels and feet.

 A law that came into effect in April 2020 recognizes seiza for extended periods of time as a morally unacceptable form of punishment according to Japan's Ministry of Health, Labour and Welfare.